95348953489345893524897/pvprepo/information/configresources.md

 # Incrementing alias
 This alias can create a toggle because it goes through two commands in two runs
 ```
-alias 	"run" 		"run1"			                  // Create original alias that will be modified eventually
+alias 	"run" 		"run1"			                  // Create original alias that will be changed on keypress
 alias 	"run1"		"alias run run2; command1"
 // pressing the key bound to "run" runs "run1", which runs command 1, and then changes the original "run" command to become "run2"
 alias 	"run2" 		"alias run run1; command2"